 Once we have received your referral this gets looked at by your local Healthy Minds Lincolnshire team.
 If they feel they can support your current needs they will contact you or your parent by telephone or letter to offer a telephone assessment.
 During this assessment, it will be agreed which is the best intervention for your current needs (workshop or group or one to one appointment).

 Please be aware that our telephone numbers will show as 'No caller ID' when ringing.

 We aim to see people within six weeks following telephone consultation for group or workshop intervention.
 If you need to see someone on a one to one basis this may take a little longer.

 Where will you be seen?

 Most sessions take place virtually, you can access these at school or at home.
-If we need to see you face-to-face we will come to your school/ college.
-If this is not possible you will be seen in a suitable local community venue such as GP, HML offices or children’s centers.
+If we need to see you face to face we will come to your school or college.
+If this is not possible you will be seen in a suitable local community venue such as GP, HML offices or children’s centres.

 What sort of things will you ask me at my first appointment?

 The first appointment is your chance to talk to us, get to know us and ask us any questions you may have.